 Malone’s NFL Draft scouting report overview

-Whatever the case, Malone’s athletic profile is worthy of Day 2 consideration, especially for teams with 3-4 alignments.
+Whatever the case, Malone’s athletic profile is worthy of mid-round consideration, especially for teams with 3-4 alignments.
 He’s proven that he can produce with his natural traits.
-Any rise beyond that point, however, is contingent on him further refining his game.
+He could be a spark-plug early as a stand-up edge rusher, and he also could be experimented with as an off-ball SAM linebacker.
+As it stands, however, his lacking power is a big sticking point and a limiting factor for his stock.

 DeAngelo Malone’s Player Profile